Mario Alexandre · March 26, 2026 · open-source local-model token-savings

 From Haiku to Local Model: Zero-Cost Scatter With a 7B GGUF

-The Haiku scatter hook saves $1,588/week for me at 38x ROI.
-But I wanted to take it further — zero API cost for scatter, completely local, running on my own GPU.
+The Haiku scatter hook saves me $1,588 per week at a 38x return.
+I wanted to go further.
+I wanted zero API cost for scatter, running fully on my own GPU.
 So I fine-tuned a model.
 It took 107 seconds.
-The results are wild.
+The results are impressive.

 The Model Specs